If you would like to see the doctor or nurse at the surgery phone 0161 303 7200 or come into the practice to make an appointment.

 Requests for same-day appointments

-In order to make sure we are providing the right service to the right people, all morning requests for same-day appointments will have the opportunity to speak directly to a GP prior to booking the appointment.
-This will happen usually within an hour of your request.
+In order to make sure we are providing the right service to the right people, all requests for same-day appointments will have the opportunity to speak directly to a GP prior to booking the appointment.
+This will happen usually within an hour of your request (on busy days it can be two hours).
 We guarantee a same-day appointment to all appropriate requests that are made in the morning.
-I'm afraid we cannot guarantee a same-day appointment if your request is made in the afternoon, but if you are worried, and there are no appointments left that day, our reception team will take your details and arrange for a GP to ring you.

 Other ways of getting help rather than coming in to see the doctor

-You may like to get help with a medical problem or query in ways other than coming to see the doctor.
+You may like to get help with a medical problem or query in ways other than coming to the practice.
 Many conditions and queries can be dealt with safely over the phone.
-There is also a range of health professionals other than the doctor who can help you.
+There is also a range of health professionals other than the doctor who can help you, our local pharmacists are excellent and can help with many minor ailments.

 If you feel you have a problem or query which can be dealt with over the phone and would prefer not to have to come into the surgery, you can request a telephone consultation.
-The receptionists will take your number and we would be happy to return your phone call the same day.
-If we feel it is not safe to deal with your problem on the phone they will always arrange for you to come into the surgery.
+The receptionists will take your details and we would be happy to return your phone call the same day.
+On many occasions our admin team are able to help.
+If we feel it is not safe to deal with your problem on the phone we will always arrange for you to come into the surgery.

 Things which can be dealt with by the doctors over the phone: